In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 Drip Loops

-If the cable enters the camera from above, regardless of model, adding a “drip loop” can help avoid water flowing directly into the cable connection.
+If a cable enters the camera from above, regardless of model, adding a “drip loop” can prevent water from flowing directly into the cable connection.
 The photos below show the difference between a device with no drip loop in the cable (on the left) and one with a drip loop in the cable (on the right).

 R1

 Use the included accessories to waterproof the cable connection, installing them as shown below.
 Ensure that the O-ring is in place (and not twisted) between the pigtail and the housing, and lock the housing and pigtail together with a quarter-turn.
-It's best to use an Ethernet cable without a boot or strain relief, to fit easily within the housing.
-After mounting the R2 camera, ensure that all three dome screws are firmly tightened to prevent water ingress.
+Using an Ethernet cable without a boot or strain relief is best for fitting easily within the housing.
+After mounting, ensure dome screws are firmly tightened to prevent water ingress.

-It is crucial to tighten the housing tight (but not too tight) so that the internal O ring can work properly.
+It is crucial to tighten the housing tightly (but not too tight) so the internal O ring can work properly.
 The below picture demonstrates when mounted on its side, the O ring and the silica packets inside are the only things stopping the water from getting in.

 R360